Inside a Makeup Artist’s Totally Clean Kit

 Juice Beauty Stem Cellular Instant Eye Liftgoop, $55

-“This eye mask really does reduce puffiness; with frequent use (as it’s meant to be used), it erases fine lines.
-I love having these on hand in my makeup kit for red-carpet clients.
-It’s a great treat for the delicate skin around the eye, and it’s amazing under concealer.
+“This eye mask really does reduce puffiness; I love having these on hand in my makeup kit for red-carpet clients.
+It’s a treat for the delicate skin around the eye, and it’s amazing under concealer.
 Plus, it’s such an interesting product—a fun little science experiment you can do in your bathroom!”

 Kypris Moonlight Catalystgoop, $77

 “I was totally drawn into this product line because of the beautiful packaging, but I keep coming back because of their ingredients.
-This is packed with pumpkin enzymes to renew cells and calm inflammation; a special peptide to plump and renew; vigna acontifolia extract, which mimics the cosmetic effects of retinoids, but without the redness, irritation, or peeling; sea algae extract to hydrate and soothe; and a precursor to the natural production of hyuralonic acid, which helps to deeply moisturize.
+This has calming pumpkin enzymes; a special peptide to smooth skin; and sea algae extract to hydrate and soothe.
 Can’t go wrong with any of that!”

 Herban Essentials Lavender Towelettesgoop, $16

 “I crave each of the essential oil scents packed into these individually wrapped little wipes, at different times, for different reasons: Orange, lemon, lavender, peppermint, and eucalyptus.
-Because of essential-oil expert Hope Gillerman, I know that essential oils are our first line of defense against bacteria, that they’re antiseptic, and have immensely beneficial mood-lifting properties.
+Because of essential-oil expert Hope Gillerman, I know that essential oils have immense benefits.
 I keep them in my purse, my wallet, my car, my makeup kit…they’re always within reach.”

 goop by Juice Beauty Exfoliating Instant Facialgoop, $125